New York Times photographer Tyler Hicks near the front lines in Libya in 2011.

 Photo: Michael Williamson, The Washington Post

-The George Polk Awards are now online!
+Nominations for the 2014 George Polk Awards are now closed.

 Nominations for The George Polk Awards may be submitted by news organizations, journalists, readers and/or viewers.
 The Polk Committee at Long Island University will be accepting submissions for the 2014 George Polk Awards from November 1, 2014 through January 15, 2015.